 - What sources of financing help get your deals done cost effectively?

-- Timeframe that loans are funded affect how quickly you can get transactions closed.
+- How does the timeframe that loans are funded affect how quickly you can get transactions closed?

-- Which mortgage options optimize your cash flow and overall performance of your rental property portfolio?
+- Which mortgage options optimize your cash flow and the overall performance of your rental property portfolio?